DataFire/OneDB/web/docs/markdown/Hello_World.md

 In this minimal example, we'll create an app that lets the user post status updates, similar to Twitter.

-Typically, when creating a new OneDB app, you would start by [creating a Data Model](/Data_Models).
+Typically, when creating a new OneDB app, you would start by [creating a namespace](/Data_Schemas).
-However, in this example, we will use the pre-built `status` data model.
+However, in this example, we will use the pre-built `status` namespace.

 ## Step 1: Add the OneDB Client